 A unique, immersive cinematic experience that makes one feel each moment as if it were his or her own; an exploration of the physicality of emotionality and thought; an indication to hang onto the “human” inside oneself.

-Based on true events, the film centers around Jean-Dominique Bauby (Mathieu Amalric), the glamorous editor-in-chief of Elle magazine, who experiences a devastating stroke at the age of 43.
+Based on true events, The Diving Bell and the Butterfly centers around Jean-Dominique Bauby (Mathieu Amalric), the glamorous editor-in-chief of Elle magazine, who experiences a devastating stroke at the age of 43.
 His cognitive damage results in him developing locked-in syndrome, rendering him almost completely paralyzed apart from being able to blink an eye.
 Throughout the film, Bauby painstakingly dictates his memoir via the only means of expression left to him.